sonofthort/Curlicue/README.md

 ![e8](media/e8.png "θ(n)=39 * n ^ 2")

 If the preceding formula causes some confusion, I hope to demonstrate how it is derived from a simple process.
 Multiple approaches can generate what are described as curlicue fractals.
-However, there seems to be one common theme:
+However, there is a common theme:
 1. Define a function which produces an angle (*theta*) from a given integer $`n`$:  $$θ(n)= ...$$
 2. Starting from some origin point (typically $`(0, 0)`$), draw a line from this point at the angle produced by $`θ(1)`$, and with a length defined by some constant value $`r`$ (typically $`1`$).
 3. From the endpoint of this line, draw a new line at angle $`θ(2)`$.